GluuFederation/openid-implicit-client/README.md

     );

 #### storeInfo(providerInfo, clientInfo)
-* _providerInfo - The Identity Provider's configuration options described in OIDC.supportedProviderOptions_ <br>
+* _providerInfo - The Identity Provider's configuration options described in [OIDC.supportedProviderOptions](#supported-provider-options)_ <br>
-* _clientInfo - The Client's configuration options described in OIDC.supportedClientOptions_ <br>
+* _clientInfo - The Client's configuration options described in [OIDC.supportedClientOptions](#supported-client-options)_ <br>

 Stores the Identity Provider and Client configuration options in the browser session storage for reuse later.

 #### restoreInfo()

-Load and restore the Identity Provider and Client configuration options from the browser session storage.
+Load and set the Identity Provider and Client configuration options from the browser session storage.

 #### checkRequiredInfo(params)
 * _params - List of Identity Provider and client configuration parameters_ <br>

 Check whether the required configuration parameters are set.
+It returns a boolean value indicating whether the options have been set.

 #### clearProviderInfo()

 Clears the Identity Provider configuration parameters.

 #### login(reqOptions)
-* _reqOptions - Optional authentication request options(OIDC.supportedRequestOptions)_ <br>
+* _reqOptions - Optional authentication request options [(OIDC.supportedRequestOptions)](#supported-request-options)_ <br>

-Redirect to the Identity Provider for authenticaton.
+Redirect to the Identity Provider for authentication.

 ###### Example:
     // login with options